SecretFoundation/docs/docs/dev/quickstart.md

 ## Setup Secret Contracts

 In order to setup Secret Contracts on your development environment, you will need to:
-- install Rust (you don't need to be a Rust expert to build Secret Contracts and you can check out the Rust book, rustlings course, examples to learn more at https://www.rust-lang.org/learn)
+- Install Rust (you don't need to be a Rust expert to build Secret Contracts and you can check out the Rust book, rustlings course, examples to learn more at https://www.rust-lang.org/learn)
-- install the Rust dependencies
+- Install the Rust dependencies
-- create your first project
+- Create your first project

 The Rust dependencies include the Rust compiler, cargo (_package manager_), toolchain and a package to generate projects (you can check out the Rust book, rustlings course, examples and more at https://www.rust-lang.org/learn).